 - Passport (with a copy)

 - Original full birth certificate showing both biological parents names if travelling with children 17 years and younger for travel to South Africa and Botswana.
 Additional documents are required if both are not travelling with children.

 - Money (cash/credit cards)

 - Travel Insurance certificates

 - Binoculars (one per person)

 - Soft sided bag (hold-all) for check-in luggage (no hard framed suitcases)

 - Lock for check-in luggage

 - Small day pack per person to carry personal items in for the game drives (and as hand luggage)

 - Toothbrush and paste

 - Sun glasses

 - Sun screen/lotion

 - Lip balm

 - Hand Cream

 - Tissues or disposable moist tissues (fragrance free, as perfume attracts mosquitoes)

-- Spectaeye drops (the dust can be an irritant to contact lens wearers)
+- Spectacles (including a spare pair) or contact lenses and eye drops (the dust can be an irritant to contact lens wearers)

 - Insect repellent

+- A head torch (one per person).

+- Zip lock/ Plastic bags (for storage of small items)

+- Razor/Shaving Cream

+- Sewing Kit

+- Travel adapter plug

+- Diary/Books/Pens

-- Zip lock/ Plastic bags (for storage of small items) - Razor/Shaving Cream - Travel adapter plug - Diary/Books/Pens - Shampoo and conditioner (although this is provided at most camps). - A small penknife is also useful (pack in main luggage) - Ear plugs if you are a light sleeper (the bush can be noisy at night, especially if you are camping)
+- Shampoo and conditioner (although this is provided at most camps).

+- A small penknife is also useful (pack in main luggage)

+- Ear plugs if you are a light sleeper (the bush can be noisy at night, especially if you are camping)